 "Indeed, collectibles provided a fundamental improvement to the workings of reciprocal altruism, allowing humans to cooperate in ways unavailable to other species.
 For them, reciprocal altruism is severely limited by unreliable memory.
 Some other species have large brains, build their own homes, or make and use tools.
 No other species has produced such an improvement to the workings of reciprocal altruism.
 The evidence indicates this new development had matured by 40,000 B.P."

-- Szabo goes on to discuss the properties of such collectibles and give multiple examples of their development through history, basically linking up everything above.
+Szabo goes on to discuss the properties of such collectibles and gives multiple examples of their development through history, basically linking up everything above.
 Importantly, he makes the point in the context of all this history, that

 "A novelty of the 20th century was the issue of fiat currencies by governments.
 While generally excellent as a media of exchange, fiat currencies have proven to be very poor stores of value [due mainly to inflation]."